balderdashy/sails-docs/reference/blueprint-api/Remove.md

 ### Notes

 > + This action is for dealing with _plural_ ("collection") associations.
 If you want to set or unset a _singular_ ("model") association, just use [update](http://sailsjs.org/documentation/reference/blueprint-api/Update.html).
 > + The example above assumes "rest" blueprints are enabled, and that your project contains at least an empty 'Employee' model as well as a `Store` model with association: `employeesOfTheMonth: {collection: 'Employee'}`.
-You'll also need at least an empty `PurchaseController` and `EmployeeController`.
+You'll also need at least an empty `StoreController` and `EmployeeController`.
 You can quickly achieve this by running:
 >
 >   ```shell
 >   $ sails new foo